Fivefold/SRCNN/Cython/README.md

 # Cython implementation

-This is an implementation of the *Super Resolution Convolutional Neural Network (SRCNN) by Dong, Chao, et al. "Image super-resolution using deep convolutional networks."* done in Python and C.
+This is an implementation of the *Super Resolution Convolutional Neural Network (SRCNN) by Dong, Chao, et al. "Image super-resolution using deep convolutional networks."* (https://arxiv.org/abs/1501.00092v3) done in Python, C and VHDL.

-It can run on any Linux-based system but is **made primarily for running on Avnet's [ZedBoard](http://zedboard.org/product/zedboard)**.
+The purely CPU-run version can run on any Linux-based system but is **made primarily for running on Avnet's [ZedBoard](http://zedboard.org/product/zedboard)**, utilising it's FPGA.

 ## General prerequisites